sam120904/CargoGuardian/README.md

-### 🚆 Vector Shield - IoT-Based Train Cargo Management System
+### 🚆 CargoGuardian - IoT-Based Train Cargo Management System

-**Vector Shield** is a smart, IoT-powered system that automates the monitoring, clearance, and tracking of train cargo.
+**CargoGuardian** is a smart, IoT-powered system that automates the monitoring, clearance, and tracking of train cargo.
 Designed for efficiency, safety, and transparency, it enables railway operators to detect overloading, prevent theft, and keep accurate, automated records of cargo movement — all from a single cross-platform application.

 🌐 [Try the Live App](https://vector-shield-io-t-based-train-cargo-managment-system.vercel.app/)